Enabling Off-Policy Imitation Learning with Deep Actor Critic Stabilization: Previous Methods

 \subsection{Generative Adversarial Imitation Learning (GAIL)}

-Ho et. al 2016\cite{ho2016gail} established a formal connection between Inverse Reinforcement Learning (IRL) and generative modeling.
+\cite{ho2016gail} established a formal connection between Inverse Reinforcement Learning (IRL) and generative modeling.
 They demonstrated that the max-entropy IRL problem is the dual of an occupancy measure matching problem, and that the resulting optimal policy is the primal optimum.

 Leveraging this insight, they proposed Generative Adversarial Imitation Learning (GAIL), an algorithm that frames imitation learning within a Generative Adversarial Network (GAN) \cite{goodfellow2014generativeadversarialnetworks} framework.
 The objective of GAIL is to learn a policy $\pi$ whose state-action occupancy measure, $\rho_\pi$, directly matches the expert's occupancy measure, $\rho_{\pi_E}$.
 This avoids the computationally expensive nested loop of traditional IRL.